Buongiorno a tutti!! Hello all!!

 I love the versatility of this tool.
 My kids love to play with this one for their play dough tools, and I also use it to make super cute pie shells!
 You know the kind of long, crimped pastry pieces that you can weave or braid over a gorgeous cherry pie?
 I guess I will save that talk for a different article though!
 Right now let's focus on the main course!

 A pasta bike is a great little tool if you want to manually make your pasta noodles.
-I personally like having a pasta bike with me to take on the road!
+I personally like having a pasta bike with me to take on the road, and I found it to be an excellent price here on Amazon.

 We like to go camping in the summertime and I really like to plan ahead for our meals.
 Often, we make pasta noodle dough and wrap it in saran wrap or in food saver bags to bring camping with us.
 When we feel like having noodles, we pull the bag out, roll out the dough and have this handy pasta bike for cutting noodles quickly and easily.

-*You can check out the Food Saver if you are looking for a great tool to preserve and seal your food such as pasta noodles or even meat, cheese and so much more, especially if you like to buy in bulk to save money like me!
+*You can check out this Food Saver from Amazon if you are looking for a great tool to preserve and seal your food such as pasta noodles or even meat, cheese and so much more, especially if you like to buy in bulk to save money like me!
 I love shopping at places like Costco for food!

-The Cavatelli Maker is my all time favorite tool for making homemade gnocchi.
+This Cavatelli Maker from Amazon is the same one I own, and it is my all time favorite tool for making homemade gnocchi with.
 It is amazing...
 There is something I just LOVE about the texture of the gnocchi.
 I like my pasta al dente or a little more firm, so the chewy gnocchi is my top choice for a pasta dish!!!

 I have also mentioned the Cavatelli maker in my post, Linnea's Favorite Things, as one of my top kitchen tools.
 And it is very easy to set up and use!